PetrPapousek/django-connect-four/docs/index.rst

  * users can pick colour of chips

-Application is easily integrable to `Mezzanine CMS <http://mezzanine.jupo.org/>`_, but if You don't want to use it, You can use included :mod:`connect_four.views` directly.
+Application is easily integrable to `Mezzanine CMS <http://mezzanine.jupo.org/>`_, just set the slug of page where You want to have game running ``new-game``, ``game`` and ``game-archive`` (if You want different slugs, see Configuration page)

+If You don't want to use Mezzanine, You can use included :mod:`connect_four.views` directly.

-Installation and configuration is described in following modules.
+Installation and configuration is described in following doc pages.

 Contents: